jminjares4/Digital-System-2-Template/README.md

 - [x] Create a reposistory to contain the labs
 - [x] Add co-author
-- [x] Start working on Lab 1
+- [x] Start working on Lab 6-9
-- [x] Update Readme for Lab 2
-- [ ] Change pdf to markdown files
-- [ ] Elaborate documentation
+  - [x] Added waveforms and output to each lab
-- [ ] Verify functionality and proofread verilog
+- [ ] Proofread each lab

 # Development
 | **Software** | **Environment** |